 - The .
 To submit your application, print, sign, and return the completed form to the Department of Elections by mail, by fax to (415) 554-4372, or as a scanned email attachment to Federal Post Card Application provided by the Federal Voting Assistance ProgramSFVoteAbroad@sfgov.org.

 Update Your Information

-To change your ballot delivery method, provide a new mailing address, or update your email address, use the Ballot Application for Military and Overseas Voters.
+To change your ballot delivery method, provide a new mailing address, or update your email address, submit a new Federal Post Card Application to the Department.

 If you no longer meet qualifications to be a Military or Overseas voter, you can remove this status by re-registering to vote using the and indicating, “I am a U.S. Citizen residing in California.”
 For other registration options, visit the California Secretary of State's Online Registration ApplicationRegistration Basics page.

 Military or Overseas voters can choose one of three ballot delivery options: postal mail, email, or fax.
 To check your ballot delivery method on file and confirm your Military or Overseas status, use the Voter Registration Status Lookup tool.